vferat/pycrostates/docs/source/microstates/glossary.rst

     inter-cluster distance
         Distance between two datapoints belonging to two different clusters.
-        Depending on the metric used, it can be computed in different ways, for example (but no limited to) as the average distance between all datapoint belonging to different clusters, the distance between two cluster centers, the minimal distance between two datapoints belonging to different cluster.
+        Depending on the metric used, it can be computed in different ways, for example (but no limited to) as the average distance between all datapoint belonging to different clusters, the distance between two :term:`cluster centers`, the minimal distance between two datapoints belonging to different cluster.

         .. figure:: ../../_static/img/inter_cluster_distance.png
             :width: 600
             :alt: Inter-cluster distance illustration.

     intra-cluster distance
-        Distance between two datapoint belonging to same cluster.
-Depending on the metric used, it can be computed in different ways, for example (but no limited to) as the average distance between all datapoint belonging to same cluster, the average distance between all datapoint at the cluster center or the maximal distance between two datapoints belonging to the same cluster.
+        Distance between two datapoint belonging to the same cluster.
+Depending on the metric used, it can be computed in different ways, for example (but no limited to) as the average distance between all datapoint belonging to the same cluster, the average distance between all datapoint at the cluster center or the maximal distance between two datapoints belonging to the same cluster.

         .. figure:: ../../_static/img/intra_cluster_distance.png
             :width: 600